 And it was awesome.

-I I really liked it.
+I really liked it.

-And I just wanted to wish you a Merry Christmas and a happy new year.
+And I just wanted to wish you a Merry Christmas and a Happy New Year.

 Well, thank you.

-I did a radio show with him for oh my gosh, so so very many years.
+I did a radio show with him for, oh my gosh, so, so very many years.

-You can still hear him at War Room.com.
+You can still hear him at warroom.com.

 I'll just get a little plug for a friend of mine.

-You can hear him at War Room.com.
+You can hear him at warroom.com.

 Mark, thanks so much for calling in and happy new year to you as well.

-Also, thank you, honey.
+Thank you, honey.

 Thanks so much.

-Also, calling from New Hampshire is uh Dan.
+Also, calling from New Hampshire is Dan.

 Hey, Dan, what's up?

-Yes, Rose, I'd like to tell you what's going on in New Hampshire.
+I'd like to tell you what's going on in New Hampshire.

 We're paying more than double for gas still.

-President Trump talked about this.
+President Trump talks about this.

-So it it's unbelievable.
+So it's unbelievable.

-And uh we can't trust nobody else because these people that are running against them are bought and paid by the same dirty deep state as Joe Biden.
+And we can't trust nobody else because these people that are running against them are bought and paid by the same dirty deep state as Joe Biden.

 You know what, Dan?

-I'm gonna tell you something.
+I'm going to tell you something.

-But I can tell you something, I think I could bring the con economy back to a healthy place better than this guy could that's in the White House right now.
+I think I could bring the economy back to a healthy place better than this guy could that's in the White House right now.

 Thanks for your call.

-But it's sad though, because as Dan mentioned, he's in New Hampshire.
+But it's sad, though, because as Dan mentioned, he's in New Hampshire.

-And you think about this, you know.
+And you think about this.

-I'd pick up this and that, and oh, that looks interesting.
+And oh, that looks interesting.

 I'm going to try that.